jeremytammik/tbc/a/1965_align_connectors.md

 <img src="img/align_connectors_1.png" alt="Elements and connectors not aligned" title="Elements and connectors not aligned" width="600"/> <!
 1229 x 733 -->
 </center>

 My code is at below.
-I explained code as much as I could.
-The code is working when element located parallel to project axes.
-But it doesn't in other situations.
+It works when the element is located parallel to project axes, but not in the general situation.

 Am I in the wrong path?
 Is there a better way to do it?

 <pre class="prettyprint">
 private: static void rotate(UIApplication^ uiapp, elmstoreplace^ elms)